-At HPM Insurance in Milford NH, it is our job to help guide our clients through the complexities of insurance.
+At HPM Insurance of New Hampshire, it is our job to help guide our clients through the complexities of insurance.
 Over the years we have answered thousands of questions, but here is a list of the top 5 most frequently asked questions.

 1. Can anyone drive my car and be covered by my NH car insurance policy?

 Anyone with a valid US license can borrow your car with your permission and be covered if he or she does not live with you or is not a regular operator of the vehicle.
 If they do live with you and/or drive the car regularly, then the insurance company would be looking that the driver be listed and rated on the policy or show proof that they are insured with another insurance company.

 For example, if your brother is visiting from out-of-state and needs to run out for a quick errand with your car, there would be coverage should he be involved in an accident.
 However, if your brother lives with you and does not have his own insurance, then he would need to be listed as a driver and hence rated on the auto policy.
 Insurance companies want to ensure that they are rating a risk properly; however the premium may not change if you add an adult driver with a clean driving history.

 One thing to note is that the insurance on the car is primary.
 If someone borrows your car and is involved in an accident, then it is your insurance that will respond first, not the drivers.

 2. I have had a claim and the company adjuster missed something on the repair estimate.
 What do I do?